5 Tips to Increase Customer Service Team Productivity

-In today’s digital and social media-driven age, excellent customer support is more important than ever.
+In today’s digital and social media-driven age, excellent customer service team productivity is more important than ever.
 70% of buying experiences are based on how the customer feels they’re being treated.
 Before the social media boom, a customer complaint did not have a far-flung audience but now, if a customer has a bad experience with your brand, they can voice their discontent publically, which will end up hurting your brand.
 90% of customers admit their buying decisions are influenced by online reviews.

 The good news is that while a bad customer experience can have adverse side effects, a good experience can help boost your business.
 People are four times more likely to make a purchase when referred by someone they know, and there is an 18% increase in loyalty from a referred customer.